Japan–Pakistan relations: High level exchanges

 President Muhammad Ayub Khan paid a visit to Japan on 12–19 December 1960.
 The invitation was extended by Japanese Emperor Hirohito in February 1960, another unique aspect in their bilateral relations.
 Japan wanted to show that it had fully assimilated the spirit of the San Francisco treaty and was willing to boost relations with other Asian nations.
 For Pakistan, the visit was motivated by economic reasons.
 Moreover, the United States was encouraging cooperation between its two allies.
 Ayub's visit was the ‘grandest’ event ever seen in Japan those days.
 He was received by the Emperor – an extraordinary welcome as dignitaries were received by the prime minister.
+During this visit, Hirohito reportedly conferred the Order of the Chrysanthemum on Khan; in return Khan reportedly conferred the Nishan-e-Pakistan on Hirohito.
 Strategically important was Ayub's stopover at Okinawa, a US marine base, where US High Commissioner General Donald Prentice Booth welcomed a non-American and non-Japanese leader to the base for the first time and offered him a Guard of Honour.
 This showed an explicit trust between Japanese, Americans, and Pakistanis during the Cold War.

 Following Ayub's visit to Japan, Prime Minister Hayato Ikeda visited Pakistan on 17–20 November 1961 as part of his Asian tour.
 He offered a loan of 20 million yen – Japan's first ever to Pakistan (besides India).

 Promoting mutual diplomacy between Pakistan and Japan, Crown Prince Akihito and Princess Michiko undertook a visit of Pakistan on 23–29 January 1962 to create the feeling of harmony in Asia, while reparations and normalization were still irritants in improving Japanese relations in Asia.
-In his welcome address the Emperor admired Japan–Pakistan ties: “Bonded not only by age of old relationship of culture and civilization but also by the modern ties of trade and cooperation, both Japan and Pakistan have first developed a unique identify of thought and we are emphatic in our belief that in between themselves both the governments and the people of these two countries are by virtue of their deep-rooted love for peace capable of exercising an irresistible influence on world opinion”.
+In his welcome address the Emperor admired Japan–Pakistan ties: “Bonded not only by age of old relationship of culture and civilization but also by the modern ties of trade and cooperation, both Japan and Pakistan have first developed a unique identity of thought and we are emphatic in our belief that in between themselves both the governments and the people of these two countries are by virtue of their deep-rooted love for peace capable of exercising an irresistible influence on world opinion”.